SFTtech/openage/doc/nyan/engine_types.md

   -> We need a unified way/member-name to add a new animation to an 'Ability' -> let the ability inherit from 'Animation'

   -> animations are stored in one big picture (or allow one file per frame?).
 How do we tell where in the picture is which frame?
-How can you tell to mirror a frame?
+How can you tell to mirror a frame? -> either keep the current docx format or add a new one to just contain frame position and ids.

 5. Of what type are the ingame objects, that don't move and give ressources? goldmine, fish, dead deer?
 How are deer and dead deer connected?

 Mod questions: